American Basswood (removed July 2023)

 Arbor Walk #111, Treekeeper ID #6353

 The American Chestnut is a historically and cuturally important tree that unfortunately has a sad story.
-This species used to be one of the biggest and most numerous trees in the Eastern United States, but it is now considered functionally extinct.
+This species used to be one of the biggest and most numerous trees in the Eastern United States, but it is now functionally extinct.

 American Elm